Get Project Information

 }

-}Update Project Name
+}Update Project Exposure

 Changes the project name.